A Season of Gratitude

+The holidays inspire us to start thinking about gratitude.
 Gratitude is more than expressing your thanks to someone else.
+It allows us to celebrate the present.
 Psychologists have stated there are personal and social benefits to being mindful of the things you are grateful for in your life.
 Getting in the habit of being thankful shifts your mindset away from negative emotions to positive ones.

 Benefits of Expressing Gratitude